ShaikMoAbdullah/Technical_paper_1/tech_markdown.md

 <br />
 <br />

-### Let's undertand some queries here.
-Curl is a command line tool to transfer data to or from a server.
-Here, We are requesting a search in an products index for a type product which is a thinkpadx240 laptop.
+### Let's understand some queries here.
+Curl is a command-line tool to transfer data to or from a server.
+Here, We are requesting a search in a products index for a type of product which is a thinkpadx240 laptop.
 This is just a simple query.
 More to it can be found [here](https://github.com/elastic/elasticsearch).

 ```
 curl -X GET 'localhost:9200/products/product/_search?q=thinkpadx240'